 A property management system (PMS) is one of your greatest assets.
 Good PMS software streamlines your everyday hotel operations, increases efficiency and ultimately profitability.
-On the other hand, a second-hand PMS can make your life miserable, from the front desk and reservations to housekeeping and maintenance management.
+On the other hand, a second-hand PMS can make your life miserable, from the front desk operations and reservations to housekeeping and maintenance management.

 This article breaks down the core functionalities to look for in software solutions and the advantages they will bring to your hospitality business.
 But first: what is a hotel PMS exactly?

-Think of a PMS as back-office software used by hospitality staff to perform day-to-day operations such as managing reservations, check-ins/checkouts, guest communication, housekeeping, availability, pricing, channel connections, reporting and analytics, and much more.
+Think of a PMS system as back-office software used by hospitality staff to perform day-to-day operations such as managing reservations, check-ins/checkouts, guest services, housekeeping, availability, pricing, channel connections, reporting and analytics, and much more.
 Compared to real estate, most PMSs in the hotel business are cloud-based that go beyond to offer tools that streamline and automate tasks.

 - Control Dashboard